chriskuz/cloud_computing_final_project/README.md

 # Cloud Computing Summer 2025  Project Repository

 This repository is a small accessible repository that attempts to satisfy the guidelines of Fordham University's Cloud Computing Course's Final submission.
-Here, you will find only a few files and possibly a test script (if accomplished before submission deadline).
+Here, you will find only a few files and files used as a sample web application.

 The PDF report included is a report that discusses the essance of cloud computing as understood through the course.
 It covers the topics of web-servicing and virtualization as key concepts to rally the definitiion of cloud computing and includes practical examples of how these concepts are used today in industry.